Skip to content

 Lost Luggage in Simandres

-Updates at the end of the post.
+We got the almost empty suitcase back!
+Furthers updates at the end of the post.

 As we are over 600 km away we can’t personally do anything about it and apparently neither would anyone who could have.
 I am not implying that the people who live there stole it!
 Please keep reading.